 Your child is not trying to hurt you.

 Remaining calm, present, empathetic and consistent during a behavioral episode is the single greatest therapeutic tool you can offer your child.
 This modeling is, in part, how children learn to trust their parents and regulate their own emotions.

 All parents have triggers.
 The best parents are able to identify theirs and develop ways to calm themselves before addressing their child’s behavior.
 Whether it’s a few deep breaths, ten minutes of quiet time in the morning, daily exercise, a therapist or parent coach, identify what you need and then get it!
 Effectively parenting a toddler — any toddler — requires a lot, so bolster your support network before you are in the trenches.

-Using a mindful parenting approach that is trauma-informed and rooted in connection will help your adopted child reach their optimal potential peacefully and playfully.
+Using a mindful parenting approach that is trauma-informed and rooted in connection, like Trust-Based Relational Intervention (TBRI), will help your adopted child reach their optimal potential peacefully and playfully.
 I recommend the books “The Connected Child,” “The Whole Brain Child” and “Parenting The Hurt Child” to learn more about parenting from a place of connection to heal trauma.

 We work with families in all 50 states to find loving homes for children from 11 locations around the world!